ardytstrn/yakut/docs/03-user-guide/03-core-concepts.md

 ## 8. Contexts

 - **Definition:** As mentioned in the [CLI Overview](./01-cli-overview.md#2-the-command-prompt), Yakut's console operates in different contexts.
-The available commands and the effect of commands like `set` or `run` depend on the current context (Global, Workspace, Module, Session).
+The available commands and the effect of commands like `set` or `run` depend on the current context (Global, Workspace, Capability, Session).
 - **Switching Contexts:**
   - `workspace use <name>`: Switches to workspace context.
-  - `module use <module_name>`: Switches to module context.
+  - `capability use <cap_name>`: Switches to capability context.
   - `sessions interact <id>`: Switches to session context.
-  - `back`: Moves out of the current context (e.g., from module to workspace/global).
+  - `back`: Moves out of the current context (e.g., from capability to workspace/global).

 ## 9. Scope Definition